Please beware of recruitment scams that are currently targeting jobseekers. Click here for further advice.

 Be willing to listen and learn

 You need to have the skills to do the job, but it’s unlikely that you’ll be an expert at everything.
 Don’t be afraid to mention gaps in your experience.
 As long as you can display a willingness to learn and an ability to pick things up quickly, that will go a long way.
-Self awareness and humility is good.
-Being a know it all is not.
+Self-awareness and humility are good.
+Being a know-it-all is not.

 Be adaptable